 - Requests each Board member to complete a Board Self-Assessment form annually prior to the November Board meeting and compiles results for use by the incoming President-elect

-- Conducts annual performance evaluation of Executive Director near end-of-term after consultation with the Board
+- Conducts performance evaluation of Executive Director each year in December after consultation with the Board

 (2) Vice president

 - Acts for the President in her/his absence

 - Performs such other assistive duties as the President may assign

 - Records and promulgates minutes of all meetings of the Board

 - The chairperson of the Finance Committee also serves as Board Treasurer

 - The Treasurer shall have oversight responsibility for the fiscal operation and sound fiscal policy of RARA.

 - The Treasurer, or Treasurer-designated member of the Finance Committee, will provide a report on RARA’s finances on a monthly basis